kalpanajha/8086assign1/DataEntryAnalysis.md

 2. Explain why the datas are missing.
 3. Graphs should be plotted and labeled properly.
 4. Mention the time of the samples collected.
+5. Mention the location from where samples are collected.

 ## New Format ##